 Date: 28 July 2017

-London Metropolitan University is to go ahead with its plans to create a new Teaching and Learning centre at the heart of its Holloway campus following planning and Governors’ approval.
+London Metropolitan University is going ahead with its plans to create a new teaching and learning centre at the heart of Holloway campus following planning and Governors’ approval.

-As part of its multi-million pound project to establish a unified single campus in Islington, London Met will transform its current 2-storey building, known as J Block, into a vibrant 4-storey social learning hub that will provide a number of benefits for students, staff and members of the local community.
+As part of a multi-million pound project to establish a unified single campus in Islington, London Met will transform its current two-storey building, known as J Block, into a vibrant four-storey social learning hub that will provide a number of benefits for students, staff and members of the local community.

 Designed by the award-winning practice Design Engine, the new building will feature 25 teaching spaces installed with the latest classroom technology.
 The facility will host a variety of connected social learning spaces fitted with modern furnishings to support innovative learning and collaborative work.
 The plans also include a major new catering facility for the campus.